JaneaSystems/nodejs-mobile-samples/ios/native-xcode/README.md

 ## How to run
  - Clone this project.
- - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.2/nodejs-mobile-v0.1.2-ios.zip).
+ - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.7/nodejs-mobile-v0.1.7-ios.zip).
- - Copy the `libnode.framework` file inside the zip to this project's `libnode/` folder (there's a `copy-libnode.framework-here` empty file inside the project's folder for convenience).
+ - Copy the `NodeMobile.framework` file inside the zip's `Release-universal` path to this project's `libnode/` folder (there's a `copy-libnode.framework-here` empty file inside the project's folder for convenience).
  - In Xcode import the `ios/native-xcode/native-xcode.xcodeproj` project.
  - Select one physical iOS device as the run target.
  - In the project settings (click on the project main node), in the `Signing` portion of the `General` tab, select a valid Team and handle the provisioning profile creation/update.
 If you get an error that the bundle identifier cannot be used, you can simply change the bundle identifier to a unique string by appending a few characters to it.